vickeyshrestha/ap0001_mongoDB_driver_go/readMe.md

              }

      Note: The fields applicationName, binaryVersion and site are mandatory.
 Other fields are up to developers on how they want to add them.

+     - You can use your favorite HTTP API Interacting tool.
+My favorite is Postman.

 <br>